Defense Against False Domestic Violence Allegations

 • Require firearm relinquishment

 These consequences often occur before a full evidentiary hearing.
-Prompt response and preparation are critical.
+Prompt response and preparation are critical for anyone facing wrongful domestic violence claims.

 The Family Code § 3044 Presumption